Blowup algebras of determinantal ideals in prime characteristic

-Since $\R(\II)=K[\cM]$ is $F$-pure regardless of the characteristic of the field by part (1), we have that $\cM$ is a normal monoid \cite[Corollary 6.3]{SemiNormal}.
+Since $\R(\II)=K[\cM]$ is $F$-split regardless of the characteristic of the field by part (1), we have that $\cM$ is a normal monoid \cite[Corollary 6.3]{SemiNormal}.
 As a consequence, $\R(\II)$ is a strongly $F$-regular ring \cite[Theorem 1]{HochsterTori}, finishing the proof. \end{proof}

 In the following example we include several well-studied filtrations of monomial ideals covered by Theorem \ref{thm_F-pureMon}.